 Authorization of stay – which is valid for one, three or six months and is issued to the parent of a sick child in France, or a volunteer at a mission in France.

 France Residence Permit Requirements

-- Your valid passport with the long-stay visa on it
+- Your valid passport with the French long-stay visa stamped on it.

 - Proof of residence, which can be an electricity bill, statement of domicile, rent receipt etc.